 My sources for the items that (so understandably offend and embarras Chapman) are the sworn testimony of a U.S. ambassador to Cuba and the accounts from one of pre-Castro’ Cuba’s most respected political figures (Carlos Marquez-Sterling.)

 But apparently crackerjack CIA intelligence sleuth Robert D. Chapman still prefers the word of the Julio 26 Movement!
 Apparently nothing in the intervening 57 years has caused Mr Chapman to question the veracity of the claims made by the folks (The Castro brothers, Vilma Espin, and the rest of Castro’s 26 Julio movement operatives in Oriente) he believed wholeheartedly from 1957-60!

 Chapman also questions many other fully-documented items in my book, most notably the Castro regime’s death toll.
 True to form, Chapman still prefers the word of the Julio 26 Movement to the documentation of such as the Cuba archive.

 Here’s some background on Chapman as provided by NPR, where he was a guest Cuba “expert” :

 Robert Chapman, the chief CIA officer in Santiago, was on his first field assignment when he arrived in 1957 and found himself in the center of a revolution.

 “I knew everybody in town, more or less,” Chapman says.
 “The press was coming through.
 I would brief them on security, and I later found that my name was posted in the New York Press Club.
 If you’re going to see Castro, see Bob, you know?”

-In other words, CIA station chief Chapman was probably the official facilitator/travel agent for such as Herbert Matthews, Robert Taber, etc. to “interview” Castro!
+In other words, CIA station chief Chapman was probably the official facilitator/travel agent for Castro’s U.S. propaganda auxiliaries like Herbert Matthews of the New York Times, Robert Taber from CBS, etc. to “interview” Castro!